youzi1984/CS655ProjectFall2020/README.md

  **Important assumptions**

- Max number of clients (web interface) at the same time: 1
+ Max number of web interface at the same time: 1

  Max number of worker nodes: 10

  The input md5 hash for the 5-character password (a-z, A-Z) must be valid.

  We used this website for generating the md5 hash: https://www.md5hashgenerator.com.